 - Family Theme Naming: The (non-canon) Jorge Joestar novel introduces two brothers of his named Funnier and The Funniest.

 - Fat Bastard: At first, but at some point he gets a Fanservice Pack involving a rugged jaw and a chiseled body.
 He may have switched himself with a sexier version from an alternate universe, as it's implied he has done so several times before, and may have been using Fat!Valentine as cover.

-- Freudian Excuse: His father died in battle for America's stability, leading him to do them.
+- Freudian Excuse: His father died in battle for America's stability, leading him to do the same.

 - Four Is Death: The name of his stand is shortened to D4C.